GA-BEWD-2014/BEWD-2014/11_Lab_Session/exercises/README.md

 *	The front page welcomes visitors "Welcome to Rewsly" and list all titles in the stories table.
 *	Visitors can view a story's upvotes, category and link to more details by clicking on the title from the front page.
-*	Visitors can search for a specific story by title from the front page.
+*	Visitors can search for a specific story by title and category from the front page.
 *	Visitors can add stories to the database if all fields are present.
 	*	Prevent visitors from saving a record if it has errors.

 We've supplied you with a [seeds](seeds.rb) file.